Porsche Macan SUV - Engines, drive & performance

 The Porsche Macan is the most fun-to-drive car in its class

-The way the Macan holds the road is very impressive for an SUV – its four-wheel-drive system is a valuable asset and ensures all its power can be deployed effectively, regardless of the conditions.
+The way the Macan steers, turns and grips are very impressive for an SUV – its four-wheel-drive system is a valuable asset and ensures all its power can be deployed effectively, regardless of the conditions.
 Even after quite a few years on sale, it remains the benchmark in the SUV class in terms of driving pleasure.
-The suspension system has been brilliantly designed – and thoroughly updated for the facelifted Macan – the result being that even the entry-level 2.0-litre Porsche Macan is fun to drive - even more so after revisions made as part of a 2018 update.
+The suspension system has been brilliantly designed – and thoroughly updated for the facelifted Macan – the result being that even the entry-level 2.0-litre Porsche Macan is great fun to drive.

 The four-wheel-drive system, together with tough chassis components, make the Macan impressively capable off-road, too – although not quite as accomplished as its Range Rover Evoque rival.

-Also present on every Macan is Porsche’s PDK twin-clutch automatic gearbox – manual isn’t an option.
-This is no bad thing, though: the PDK shifts gears quickly and smoothly, always seeming in tune with your driving.
+Also present on every Macan is Porsche’s PDK twin-clutch automatic gearbox – a manual isn’t an option.
+This is no bad thing, though: the PDK shifts gears quickly and smoothly, always feeling in tune with your driving.
 Despite the Macan T getting no extra power, it does feature adaptive suspension, a drop in ride height of 15mm (25mm if optional air suspension is fitted) and stiffer anti-roll bars.
 These modifications along with its relatively light weight make it especially sweet to drive.

 Porsche Macan petrol engines

-With no diesel engine offered since early 2018, the least expensive, most economical Porsche Macan is now powered by a turbocharged 2.0-litre petrol engine that's used in a diverse range of Volkswagen Group cars, including the VW Golf GTI, Audi TTand SEAT Ateca, to name but a few.
+With no diesel engine offered since early 2018, the least expensive, most economical Porsche Macan is now powered by a turbocharged 2.0-litre petrol engine that's used in a diverse range of Volkswagen Group cars, including the Volkswagen Golf GTI, Audi TT and Cupra Ateca, to name but a few.
 Up to now, you could request this engine in a Macan as a special order, but the majority opted for the diesel instead.

-The 242bhp 2.0-litre actually does much to recommend itself, particularly because it weighs far less than the bigger engines, and so the Macan feels even more nimble and agile with it under the bonnet.
+The 261bhp 2.0-litre actually does much to recommend itself, particularly because it weighs less than the bigger engines, and so the Macan feels even more nimble and agile with it under the bonnet.
 It also has more power for the facelift, with a 19bhp bump from before.
 It's certainly not slow, either, managing 0-62mph in 6.4 seconds.
 While the Macan T is no more powerful, it can cover ground even more quickly, thanks to its upgraded chassis.
 The main disadvantage of the T’s four-cylinder is its lack of character next to the V6, both in the way it sounds and its less exciting power delivery.

-In the middle of the range, there’s the Macan S, which uses a detuned version of the previous generation GTS’ twin-turbo 3.0-litre V6 to provide a still-impressive 349bhp.
-Its performance reflects its positioning in the Macan line-up, managing 0-62mph in 5.3 seconds (5.1 seconds with the Sport Chrono Package) and a top speed of 161mph.
+In the middle of the range, there’s the Macan S, which uses a detuned version of the 2.9-litre V6 to provide a still-impressive 375bhp.
+Its performance reflects its positioning in the Macan line-up, managing 0-62mph in 4.6 seconds and a top speed of 161mph.
 For most drivers, this is likely to make even more sense than the Macan T, especially considering it only costs around £1,000 more.